 One of the key decisions to be made regarding a future OHV crossing is the ownership of the crossing.
 As the crossing is intended to be a public crossing, the CPUC and UPRR require that the owner be a public agency.
 It was recommended during the TWG meetings that a potential ownership structure for crossing alternative 78T-O could be joint or co-ownership of the facility between the public agencies.
-The potential also exists for a Public-Private partnership (P3) agreement to be formulated that may meet the project needs and requirements.
-It is recommended that discussions regarding the structure and details of a co-ownership agreement proceed as early as possible following the completion of the study as this agreement will be key to the decision-making process of the project planning and design.
+It is recommended that discussions regarding the structure and details of a co-ownership agreement proceed as early as possible following the completion of the FS as this agreement will be key to the decision-making process of the project planning and design.